 Introduces the theory and practice of governmental/nonprofit or managerial accounting.
 This includes a study of the accounting methods, concepts, and the purpose and use of budgets in this field of accounting.
 Independent study is to be arranged with the Instructor.

-Prerequisite: ACCT& 201, ACTG 224, ACTG 235, and CAS 120, or Instructor approval.
+Prerequisite: Instructor approval.
 Concurrent with: ACTG 283, ACTG 271 may be completed.